afshinator/OdinRailsStudyGroup/week4-transcript.md

 - Rails view is not a separate class; it's a template and part of the current controller object.

+- 4 minute [Lynda video](https://www.youtube.com/watch?v=NEvWizHVy2I) on this topic.

+Things that make you go "hmmm",
 ![alt text](./img/thought1.jpg "Think on these things")

 ### Article: treehouse's [An Intro to RSpec ](http://blog.teamtreehouse.com/an-introduction-to-rspec)